SV1CAL/Satellite-FUN/README.md

 TO DO:
 - Simplify layout, hide settings behind a tab etc

+VERSION 1v470

+- Antenna offsets are now active for on the fly changes in non-tracking mode e.g when pointing at a GEO satellit by pressing the button HIT TO GO to ...
+- AZ_sat+az_offset  , EL_sat_el_offset --> Must be < AZ/EL limits .
+Up until now , large offsets would move dish beyond limits.
+Now offsets are taken into account.
+- Drifting GEOs can now be automatically tracked adding them to the dsn_favorites.txt list.
+TLEs are passed to Horizons which returns AZ/EL in 1 min intervals.

 VERSION 1v469

 - Download keps in CSV format (see update_keps.ps1), convert to TLE internally.
 Fake NORAD number in new TLE file when > 69999.
 Minimum download interval 2 hours.